joseavr/cheat-sheets/Ocaml/OCAML Lambda Calc.md

 ## 1️⃣ Call by Value "eager evaluation"

-In this type of evualuation, we take an inner pair expression and evaluate it.
+Take an inner pair expression and evaluate it.
+Evaluate the argument before the function call

 (λz. z) ((λy. y) x)
 - An inner pair is ((λy. y) x) so we evaluate it.
 So, x replaces λy so replaces y